CSSS/git-tutorial/README.md

 ## Github

 Make a [Github](https://github.com) account if you haven't already.
 Github is a website that hosts your code (your repositories) and allows collaborative coding.
-Users can comment on code, create issues, copy repos, and merge their changes together.
+Users can comment on code, create issues, copy repositories, and merge their changes together.

 The CSSS uses Github to store our documents.
 You can back up all of your future coding projects, including your coding assignments ,under [CSSS](https://github.com/CSSS) in Github.